UX-Decoder/Segment-Everything-Everywhere-All-At-Once/README.md

 With a simple click or stroke on the referring image, the model is able to segment the objects with similar semantics on the target images.
 ![example](assets/ref_seg.png?raw=true)

-SEEM also understands the spatial relationshio very well!
+SEEM seems understand the spatial relationshio very well.
+Look at the three zebras!
 ![example](assets/spatial_relation.png?raw=true)

 ## 🔥Audio to mask